Fastmail guide for personal users

 Using a mail client

 Whether you'd prefer to access your email, contacts and calendars on a desktop client, or if you want them on your phone or a tablet, our email client setup guide has all the details.
-We provide instructions for many of the popular email clients such as Apple's Mail.app, Microsoft Mail and Mozilla Thunderbird.
+We provide interactive guides in Settings → Import & Setup for many of the popular email clients such as Apple's Mail.app, Microsoft Mail, and Mozilla Thunderbird.

 Using the calendar